CityOfZion/neon-wallet/README.md

 ### Required Tools and Dependencies

   - Node (This project uses the current LTS node version, which is `v6.11.0`)
-  - `npm install -g webpack` Global Webpack
-  - `npm install -g jest` Unit testing framework

 ### Developing and Running

 Execute these commands in the project's root directory:

   - `npm install` Installing node dependencies
-  - `webpack` or `webpack --watch` for live reload.
+  - `npm run assets` or `npm run assets-watch` for live reload.
   - `npm start` for running the project
-  - `npm test` or `npm test-watch` for live testing.
+  - `npm test` or `npm run test-watch` for live testing.

 ### Support

 A gentle reminder, github issues is meant to be used by developers for maintaining and improving the codebase, and is not the proper location for support issues.
 Questions such as

 - Why can't I log in?
 - I lost my private key, is there anyway to recover?
 - Why is my balance not showing?

 should be asked in proper support channels such as the [NEO subreddit](https://www.reddit.com/r/NEO/), or the official [NEO slack](https://neosmarteconomy.slack.com).